 Recovering from an amputation injury requires the victim to focus fully on their loss.
 Abir Cohen Treyzon Salo, LLP focuses on the legal effort while the victim deals with overcoming the severe injuries.
 If you or a loved one has experienced a traumatic amputation you must learn more about your legal rights to receive benefits which you are entitled to if your injury is due to a negligent party.
-Give one of our experienced personal injury lawyers at Abir Cohen Treyzon Salo, LLP a call today to learn more about recovering damages and to explore your options.
 We can help you achieve the maximum compensation for the harm you or a loved one has suffered.